Looking for the best website monetization strategies for your self-hosted WordPress blog?

 Setting up a newsletter isn’t complex.

-Once you set it up, you can outsource the content creation so that you can spend more time working on growing it rather than working in it.
+Once set it up, you can outsource the content creation so that you can focus on growing it rather than working in it.

 3. Start Affiliate Marketing